alek-antic/CanYouFeelTheRhythm/README.txt

 Osu! - game mode #1 - beats scattered across screen at proper timing, react properly to mouseover and key presses

-Catch the Beat - game mode #2 - beats fall, with a character running back and forth to catch these beats

-Music Flow - game mode #3 - beats move similar to Guitar Hero, and the player uses keys in order to interact with these beats

 2 default beatmaps- a minimum of two songs for everyone to play in class, hopefully more

 Want to have: